How to Organize Your Legal Files

 Related Video: The Problem With Basic Cloud Storage

-Basic cloud storage may be an easy entry-point for solo or very small law firms.
-However, midsize and larger firms, or those wanting more control over their files may find these tools lacking.
+However, midsize and larger firms, or those wanting more control over their files may find tools, such as Google or OneDrive, lacking.
 For example, basic cloud storage tools may lack critical functionality such as full-text search, document profiling/metadata, version management, and email management.

 What Is a Document Management System?